 - Never remove a utility flag that you did not request.

 - If you need to dig closer than four feet, use hand tools to expose utility lines.

 - Marking utility lines does not indicate how deep the line is.
 Lines can vary and may be closer to the surface than you think.

 - If you strike a line, call 911 first and then call your local utility.

 - Utility flags should only be removed by the person who called in the MISS DIG request.

-- For more about MISS DIG and safe digging, see the MPSC’s consumer tip sheet.
+- For more about MISS DIG and safe digging, visit their webpage linked below.